 We have clear procedures in place to report any concerns (CPOMS).
 We also teach our pupils to keep themselves safe, both within the school grounds and in the wider world.
 We work closely with parents and wider multi-agency teams to ensure that there is clarity and understanding of our procedures in relation to child protection.

 E-safety and child safety online is also a key feature of the work we do to keep our young people safe.
-We cover aspects of this within our ICT and PSHCE program, in addition to offering training to parents.
-All staff receive yearly E-safety training delivered by our own staff who are trained as CEOP (Child Exploitation and Online Protection) ambassadors.
+We cover aspects of this within our ICT and PSHCE programme, in addition to offering training to parents.
+All staff receive annual E-safety training delivered by our own staff who are trained as CEOP (Child Exploitation and Online Protection) ambassadors.

 Deputy Safeguarding Staff:

 If you have concerns about the safety of a child, you can contact any member of our safeguarding team in school or the OneCall team on: 01670 536 400